boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

    DNS resolver when performing DDR discovery using resolver IP address defined in {{Section 4 of !RFC9462}}.
    By using the DNS server's domain name from the DDR SVCB response to issue the RESINFO query, a client accepts the risk that a resolver supports DDR but does not support RESINFO.
-In this scenario, the server might pass the query upstream, and then the client can receive a positive RESINFO response either from a legitimate upstream DNS resolver or an attacker.
+In this scenario, the resolver might pass the query upstream, and then the client can receive a positive RESINFO response either from a legitimate upstream DNS resolver or an attacker.
 While DNSSEC can be considered as a candidate mechanism to protect against the attack, it is important to note that the name was received over plain-text DNS and that the RESINFO response can be both validly DNSSEC-signed and not signed by the name the original DDR redirection intended.